God Save the Queen: the best anti-Monarchy songs

 There’s another Royal rumble underway, and this time it’s Oprah Winfrey shaking down the Palace gates.
 The row between Buckingham Palace and dissident Royals the Duke and Duchess of Sussex – aka Meghan and Harry – continues to dominate the red tops and the trending bar.
-Meghan Markle has claimed she experienced racism within ‘The Firm’, as the Monarchy has become known, while they’ve alleged that she ‘bullied’ Palace staff.
+Meghan Markle has claimed she experienced racism within ‘The Firm’, as she calls the Monarchy, while they’ve alleged that she ‘bullied’ Palace staff.
 Weird, because the Royal Family always seemed like such a healthy institution…

 Anyway, it’s a grim state of affairs, no doubt, and one that has dragged the Monarchy’s reputation through the mud once again.
-But anti-Royal sentiment has long since coursed through British music, with treasonous protest songs doing brisk business around the 1977 Royal Jubilee (more of which later), highlighting a rich seam of inspiration that continued to produce great music into the independent ‘80s and, more recently, thanks to modern punk upstarts such as Slowthai and Bob Vylan.
+But anti-Royal sentiment has long since coursed through British music, with treasonous punk protest doing brisk business around the 1977 Royal Jubilee (more of which later), highlighting a rich seam of inspiration that continued to produce great music into the independent ‘80s.
+And more recently, too, we’ve had searing putdowns from modern oik upstarts such as Slowthai and Bob Vylan.

 Tear down that bunting and let’s have a look, shall we?